20 November 2024

 Use Humor (Sparingly)

-Silences don’t have to be awkward.
-Use pauses to transition the conversation:
+Silences don’t have to feel awkward.
+Use them as transitions:

 -